Deprivation of Liberty Safeguards for people in supported living

 Can a deprivation of liberty happen in supported living?

-A person with dementia who is living in supported living can still be deprived of their liberty.
+A person with dementia who lives in supported living can still be deprived of their liberty.
 This will usually only apply to people who receive a lot of care and support, as they must be under ‘continuous supervision and control’ (see ‘Is a person under continuous supervision and control?’ on the 'Deprivation of Liberty Safeguards (DoLS)' page).

 How is a deprivation of liberty in supported living authorised?